Advanced Simulator Authority

 If, however, the information is secret and should be known only to the Simulator, then we can use the Simulator Payload:

-The system is not fully operable when entity creation restriction is enabled.
+The Client Connections system is not fully operable when Entity creation restriction is enabled.
 While connections will be registered and their ClientIDs are available, the Client connection objects' state won't be synced and no commands can be sent for those objects.
 This applies only to the client-side connection objects.
 This limitation is slated to be removed in the future.